 The Kui along the coast mixed with the Grandhika people.
 Grandhika were the DNA J2b who lived along the Ken a tributary of the Yamuna river.
 They followed a different path to reach the coast.
-Telugu was a mixture of only Kui (319 to 323) and Grandhika (232) to facilitate communications between the two.
+Telugu was a mixture of only Kui and Grandhika to facilitate communications between the two.

 The above map is generated from the Census 2011 data.
 The Grandhika (232) dialect on the coast was originally called Valmiki.
-The Census recorded it as Valmiki.
+It is now called Andhra.